Tejashwini690/JSonPowerDB-project/README.md

 #JSonPowerDB-project

-Title of the Project:  JSonPowerDB-project
+Title of the Project: Mini webapp using JSONPowerDB

 Description:
 By using HTML , JavaScript and JsonPowerDB technologies ,